 - R1.
 Isolation No operation performed on one client session should be able to affect or observe state associated with other sessions in most cases, not even the state of subsessions. - R2.
 No Mutable Sharing The display server should provide no shared mutable state to clients. - R3.
-Minmize Server Resource Types The total number of resource types managed and/or allocated by the server should be minimized.
-This is one aspect of overall complexity reduction. - R4.
-Minimize Algorithmic Complexity Many graphics operations are complex and have high variance.
-The number and complexity of algorithms and data structures in the server should be minimized. - R5.
 Restricted Communication The display server should provide strictly limited interprocess communication facilities.
-Provide what is necessary to support current usability idioms; nothing more.

-- R6.
-Volitional Traceability No communication may occur between applications through the display server unless we can demonstrate an authorizing user action. - R7.
+Provide what is necessary to support current usability idioms; nothing more. - R4.
+Volitional Traceability No communication may occur between applications through the display server unless we can demonstrate an authorizing user action. - R5.
 Resource Conservatism The display server should not enqueue either input requests or events.
 Both promote resource denial of service and covert channels.
 Output events may be queued, but total output queue length should be bounded.
 More generally, the display server should operate using only bounded resources.
-Dynamically allocated resources, if any, should come from the client. - R8.
-Small Size The display server should be small enough to be evaluable.
-Our initial goal was to achieve the 30,000 LOCC target of Trusted X. - R9.
+Dynamically allocated resources, if any, should come from the client. - R6.
+Small Size The display server should be small enough to be evaluable, and should avoid complex algorithms wherever possible.
+Our initial goal was to achieve the 30,000 LOCC target of Trusted X. - R7.
 Low Variance Each input event should be delivered to exactly one recipient application, and each operation should complete in fixed, small time.
 The display server should not multiply messages.
 Similarly, each incoming request should in general have one response.
 When more than one response is necessary, the total number should be a small constant integer.